iLib-js/ilib-loctool-webos-javascript/README.md

 ## Release Notes
 v1.4.6
-* Updated dependencies. (loctool: 2.16.2)
+* Updated dependencies. (loctool: 2.16.3)
 * Used the logger provided by the loctool instead of using log4js directly.
-* Added node 16 version testing for circleCI (minimum version of node is v10.0.0)
+* Added node 16 version testing for circleCI. (minimum version of node is v10.0.0)
 * Fixed an issue where the $L(key,value) usage could not be parsed properly.

 v1.4.5